Are you looking for the best secured credit card to rebuild your credit in Canada? You’re in the right place.

 The following are some of the best unsecured credit cards you should consider.
 They’ve been chosen based on their low credit score requirement.

-- Standard: This Neo Financial Mastercard has no annual fee and rewards you with 4% cashback when you make purchases at Neo partner stores.
+The Neo Mastercard has no annual fee and rewards you with 5% cashback when you make purchases at Neo partner stores and 0.5% guaranteed cashback when you spend a minimum of $50 per month.

-All the Neo Financial Mastercard reward you with a high promotional cashback of up to 15% when you make your first purchase at partner locations.
-They also reward you with 1% cashback on every other purchase.
+In addition to a $25 welcome bonus, the Neo Financial Mastercard also rewards you with a high promotional cashback of up to 15% when you make your first purchase at partner locations.

 7. Tangerine Money-Back Credit Card